attack-monkey/Lean-Functional-Typescript/README.md

 Lean is a Pure Functional way of writing Typescript applications.

-It achieves purity through the the use of Pure Functions and Pure Macros.
+It achieves purity through the the use of Pure Functions and Pure Actions.

 Install
 =======